setrar/ca/labs/6-os/README.md

    The task itself is the top-level, complete, application.
    Do not code it as if it was a function; it is not called by a caller and it does not return to a caller.
    Instead it is launched by our mini-OS and never terminates (we do not have time to implement tasks termination in our mini-OS).
-   Before launching the task the mini-OS will allocate a 1024 bytes stack and store its **higher** address in `sp`.
+   Before launching the task the mini-OS will allocate a 1024 bytes stack and store its **highest** address in `sp` (remember that stasks grow towards low addresses).
    You can use this stack as you wish but remember that its size is limited to 1024 bytes.

 1. Assemble `taskA.s` with RARS, simulate, debug if needed and verify that your task behaves as expected.

 1. Code a second task in `taskB.s` which is exactly the same as `taskA`, except that it is labeled `taskB`, the maximum value of its counter is `30011` and the character it prints is '`B`'.
    The two tasks are completely independent and they can thus use the same registers.
+   Their stacks (1024 bytes each) are different.
    Code each of them as if it was the only task in the system.

 1. Assemble `taskB.s` with RARS, simulate, debug if needed and verify that your task behaves as expected.

-## Understanding the starting point of the mini-OS
+### Understanding the starting point of the mini-OS

 1. Open the `os.s` file with your favorite editor and study it carefully.
    It first declares a data segment and a text segment for the exception handler (label `exception_handler`), and then a data segment and a text segment for the startup code (label `main`).

-1. In the data segment several text messages are declared; they correspond to the various exceptions that RARS supports.
+1. In the data segment of the exception handler several text messages are declared; they correspond to the various exceptions that RARS supports.
    The array of 32 bits words labeled `_excp` gathers the base address of the messages for easier access.

 1. All interrupts that RARS supports have an Interrupt Service Routine (ISR) declared (`_isr0`, ...).